-b) Wealth Management and Financial Planning
+b.
+Wealth Management and Financial Planning

-HC helps clients understand their total wealth picture through the Wealth by Design process.
+HC works to help clients understand their total wealth picture.
 HC works with clients to review their net worth and total investable assets on a global level, irrespective of the portion of those assets that HC has been retained to manage.
 This may include services such as:

 - Income tax and estate tax planning

-- · Retirement and college financial planning
+- Retirement and college financial planning

 - Family legacy planning

 - Personal cash flow analysis

 - Risk and insurance analysis

 - Charitable intent and capacity

 - Design of retirement plans and trusts

 - Business interest/sale or real estate sale/rental analysis

 - Special investment program due diligence and monitoring

 - Coordination and oversight of family wealth plan execution ('loose ends')